mdedys/react-tutorial/tutorial/Part3.md

 Homework:

 1. Implement `Input.jsx` to update as a user types.
-2. Add a prop to `Input.jsx` that when `enter` key is pressed.
-The value of the input field is passed up to a parent component.
-Hint.
-Prop should be a function
+2. When user presses `Enter` while focused on the input clear the input field